 When it comes to marketing, and various other creative avenues, a ‘finger in the wind’ approach has no longevity.
 The time for guesswork is over, and the digital frontier needs you to have a more measured, analytical approach.

-First of all, before you can carry out a marketing plan, you need to agree on the SMART objectives.
+First of all, before you can carry out a marketing plan, you need to agree on the SMART marketing objectives.
 Here is what SMART stands for and how they can benefit you:

-In the marketing environment, specificity can mean anything from how you measure results to the kinds of information you gather about your audience.
+In the marketing environment, specificity can mean anything, from how you measure results to the kinds of information you gather about your audience.
 It’s generally considered these days that those who set vague and ambiguous goals don't end up achieving them.

 Say, for example, you’re gathering information about one of your personas - what kind of information do you want to acquire?
 How granular will you go?